 I have trained with the Mexican director, Nicolas Nunez, and continue to be influenced by his idea of an ‘anthropocosmic’ theatre.
 My piece Teine Èiginn is inspired by his work.
 It was created in collaboration with sound artist Nichola Scrutton, and made its first public appearance at the 2015 Hidden Door Festival.
 For the festival, I worked with students from Fife College’s Diploma in Physical Theatre Practice.
 I’m grateful to Lorna Simpson who made this short film:

-Most recently, in 2017, I co-directed, with Tamsin Wates and Darla Eno, The Night Breathes Us In, a large-scale performance, commissioned by Reading’s Festival of the Dark for the Spring Equinox.
+In 2017, I co-directed, with Tamsin Wates and Darla Eno, The Night Breathes Us In, a large-scale performance, commissioned by Reading’s Festival of the Dark for the Spring Equinox.
 Working with the Kairos Collective, we created a lantern-lit procession through the streets of the city, leading to an island in the middle of the Thames and an evening of story, performance and fire.